Tell your supplier if you need extra support

 If you find it hard to deal with your energy supply you could get extra help from your energy companies.
-For example, they might agree to:
+You can apply to be added to your electricity network’s priority support register to get priority support for electricity and gas.

 move your prepayment meter if you struggle to get to it